Alfresco/docs-alfresco/search-services/latest/using/index.md

 > **Note:** If cross locale is not configured for the field then an exception occurs.

 The list of default supported fields (a.k.a.
-Alfresco properties) are declared in the `<search_services_home>/solrhome/conf/shared.properties` file.
+Alfresco properties) is declared in the `<search_services_home>/solrhome/conf/shared.properties` file.

 ```text
 alfresco.cross.locale.property.0={http://www.alfresco.org/model/content/1.0}name